DrNickRedfern/uob-bib-reports/README.md

 ### Generate the bibliography

-Navigate to the `bibliography` folder in the project folder.
+Open RStudio and load the project.
+Navigate to the `bibliography` folder in the project folder in the `files` tab.

 **10. Run the `generate_bibliography.R` file to download bibliography information from Crossref.
 Copy the `.bib` file to the main project directory, so that it is in the same folder as the `.rproj` file.**